PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 **Your main enemy in the quest for performance is memory allocation and subsequent garbage collection pauses.**

-The near universal mantra of game developers is to never allocate memory / create new objects during a frame.
+The near universal mantra of game developers is to never allocate memory, i.e. create new objects, during a frame.
 Ever.
 Reuse, reuse, reuse.
 Unfortunately, Indigo is built on Scala offering up an immutable API, so we're going to be making new objects _all the time_.

 Generally your performance will suffer the more things you add to the screen.
 Our goal is to get the same effect you get by adding lots of things, but by doing less work.
 Here are a few tips for squeezing out some extra juice.

 ### Measure twice, cut once

 > Be Aware: Running profiling tooling is, itself, expensive!
 You're game might do 58 FPS normally and 47 under profiling.
+Try plugging in the FPS Counter `SubSystem` for another view.

 Modern browsers have amazing profiling tools built into them these days.
 Get to know them by recording the performance of your running game, and then look for evidence of where you're creating things like GC pauses or large numbers of allocations, and try to track down the culprit code.